 Bullet one of BAL-002-WECC-3 describes the Most Severe Single Contingency, or MSSC.

-The MSSC ensures that all entities can recover Area Control Error within 15 minutes.
+The MSSC ensures that all entities can recover Area Control Error (ACE) within 15 minutes.
 The MSSC serves as the upper Contingency Reserve threshold for all interconnections, except the Western Interconnection.
 Within the Western Interconnection, the levels of reserve set by BAL-002-WECC-3 can exceed that of the rest of the continent that is protected by FERC-approved BAL-002-3.
 As a result, the Western Interconnection carries an excess of reserve that exacerbates concerns raised by FERC in Order 901 wherein FERC addresses the need for continent-wide standards to backstop the operational performance of variable generation.
 Comparing NERC BAL-002-3 with BAL-002-WECC-3 illustrates this outcome.

 NERC BAL-002-3 states that the BA and the RSG are not subject to compliance with BAL-002-3, R1 for multiple events that exceed the MSSC.
 NERC BAL-002-3 requires the applicable entity to deploy Contingency Reserve up to its MSSC; however, it does not require Contingency Reserve deployment beyond MSSC.